namshi/roger/README.md

   * clone a private repo
   * push it to the dockerhub
   * build projects where the dockerfile is not in the root of the repo
-  * tests
-  * comment on a github pull request if the build failed or passed
 * allow people to trigger builds from github
   * trigger builds on pull requests
   * trigger builds on pushes of open pull requests